Heath44044520/TPBR-Open/README.md

 **We do NOT claim** 20× asymmetry, world-record Q, or new physics.
 Just good data.

 ## How to Contribute
+## Community Data (100% GitHub-native — no Google, no subscriptions, no tracking)

+All measurements live in **[DATA.md](DATA.md)** — just add your row and commit or open a PR!

+We track:
+- Q-factor
+- Measured E∥/E⊥ (target \~1.932)
+- Resonance & harmonic ladder
+- Photos/plots

+First 10 builders get eternal glory in the table.
+Zero login walls.
+Everything stays in the repo forever.
 - Build it
 - Upload impedance plots / vibrometer traces / Q numbers
 - Improve the jig or scripts